-- Enter the ballot canvass work area ONLY during canvass operations. - Inside the ballot canvass work area, no phone calls may be sent or received, and no conversations are allowed. - Election Observers may get close enough to observe the information on the workstation and the reports pertaining to the workstation.
+- Enter the ballot canvass work area ONLY during canvass operations and remain in the areas designated for public viewing. - Inside the ballot canvass work area, no phone calls may be sent or received, and no conversations are allowed. - Election Observers may get close enough to observe the information on the workstation, which is provided on monitors for your viewing, and the reports pertaining to the workstation.
 All questions about content or procedures must be submitted in writing. - Election Observers may take notes during the process but may not record any voter's personal identifying or contact information.
 The Registrar of Voters reserves the right to read an observer's notes prior to exiting the building.